A few updates about the Fredrik Sträng Sigma K2017 Expedition have come through as follows.

 The sat-phone connection has been very poor and therefore the lack of updates. -Fredrik Sträng

 As mentioned in our last Dispatch, Fredrik’s contact person updated his social feed with the following information:

 July 21, the satellite phone broke down.
 The weather is still bad.
 It has been snowing continuously with heavy winds on K2.
 On July 24th, Fredrik advanced to camp 2, which is 6 700 on meters.
 Today, July 25, the climbers are stuck in camp 2 because of the weather conditions.
 No expedition has yet reached to camp 3 and 4.
 The weather window should take place tomorrow 26-27 July, and then the decision is made to go for camp 4 and then continue to the summit the day after.

-We are aware of the conditions on the mountain and have faith in Fredrik to make the right decision for him.
+We are confident Sträng will make the right decision for himself and his abilities.
 He is a responsible climber, and we’ve always given him credit for knowing when to turn around and identifying when he feels a summit attempt is the correct choice.

 About Fredrik Sträng